ammadfa/delivery_service/README.md

 ## Problem

-Design and implement a domain service that will process these three delivery orders ([JSON can be found here file](var/data/test_payload.json)) and return appropriate types of objects based on the delivery type with the following specifications:
+Design and implement a domain service that will process these three delivery orders ([JSON file can be found here](var/data/test_payload.json)) and return appropriate types of objects based on the delivery type with the following specifications:

 - Each delivery type can have a different workflow.